kksgandhi/personal_site/Bojack Horseman.md

 Bojack is one of my favorite shows, potentially of all time.
-On the surface it's a show about [depression](depression.md), but I think leaving it at that doesn't do it justice.
+On the surface it's a show about [[depression]], but I think leaving it at that doesn't do it justice.

 Aside from being a damn clever show, I think Bojack does two things absurdly well: